Hurricane Erin forces evacuations on North Carolina's Outer Banks but expected to stay offshore

 “We definitely thought twice,” said Seth Brotherton, of Catfish, North Carolina, whose weeklong fishing trip ended after two days.
 “But they said ‘mandatory’ and that pretty much means, ‘get out of here.’"

-Forecasters are confident that Erin will turn north and away from the eastern U.S., but it’s still expected to whip up wild waves and tropical force winds along the coastal islands, Dave Roberts of the U.S. National Hurricane Center in Miami said.
+Forecasters are confident Erin will curl north and away from the eastern U.S., but it’s still expected to whip up wild waves and tropical force winds along the coastal islands, Dave Roberts of the U.S. National Hurricane Center in Miami said.

-The storm intensified to a Category 4 with 140 mph (225 kph) maximum sustained winds Monday while it pelted the Turks and Caicos Islands, and the southeast Bahamas, according to the center.
+The storm intensified to a Category 4 with 140 mph (225 kph) maximum sustained winds Monday while pelting the Turks and Caicos Islands, and the southeast Bahamas, according to the center.
+By Monday night, sustained winds had dropped some to 130 mph (210 kph) with Erin about 695 miles (1,120 kilometers) southwest of Bermuda and about 805 miles (1,290 kilometers) southeast of Cape Hatteras.

 Government officials in the Turks and Caicos Islands said all services were suspended on three of its islands and ordered residents there to stay home.
 Some ports also closed.